Stuart Bowman (actor)

-Stuart Bowman is a Scottish actor, born in Dundee and brought up in Fife and Clackmannanshire.
+Stuart Bowman is a Scottish actor.
 He is known for playing head of MI5 Stephen Hunter-Dunn in the BBC's Bodyguard, his regular appearances as Sergeant Thomson in Gary: Tank Commander, and for his portrayal of Alexandre Bontemps in the Canal+ series Versailles.

+Early life

+Bowman was born in Dundee and brought up in Fife and Clackmannanshire.

+Career

-Bowman was an established character actor on television, but his role as Bontemps raised his public profile.
-It necessitated living in Paris for the three years that Versailles took to film.
-Afterwards he said that he did not regret the conclusion of the series.
+Bowman was an established character actor on television, and his role as Bontemps increased his public profile.
+It necessitated living in Paris during the three years production of Versailles.
+He said that he was unregretful the conclusion of the series.
 "With Bontemps I don't think there was much I would be able to do with him beyond season three...So, for me, it felt right and natural that it was finishing there."